Understanding the coronavirus and COVID-19

 Coronaviruses were first identified in the 1950s and generally cause mild upper respiratory illness characterized by cough, fever, and/or body aches.
 This is very similar to most viral illnesses including flu and the common cold.

 The current situation involves a new, or “novel,” coronavirus, and the illness it causes is called COVID-19 (coronavirus disease 2019).
-Because this virus is new there are no vaccines and no medicines designed specifically to treat it.
+In the last year, we have developed multiple vaccines to help prevent the spread of the virus and monoclonal antibody treatments that help mitigate symptoms in moderate and severe cases.

-The coronavirus affects your lungs, nose, and throat.
+The coronavirus first infects your lungs, nose, and throat, but ultimately can affect any part of your body.
 People with COVID-19 have reported a wide range of symptoms and the list has grown since the pandemic began.
 Symptoms may appear 2-14 days after exposure to the virus and range from mild flu-like symptoms to severe illness.
 People with these symptoms or combinations of symptoms may be infected with COVID-19:

 - Body aches & muscle pains